danielstegink/HollowKnight.DanielSteginkUtils/ReadMe.md

 			- ElegyBeamAttacker - Adds a chance to trigger a Grubberfly's Elegy beam attack when swinging the nail
 			- ElegyBeamRangeHelper - Modifies the range of Grubberfly's Elegy beam attacks
 		- Pets
-			- AllPetsHelper - Modifies damage rate of Flukenest, Grimmchild, Glowing Womb, Weaversong and Flukenest + Defender's Crest
+			- AllPetsHelper - Modifies damage rate of Flukenest, Grimmchild, Glowing Womb, Weaversong, Aspid Aspect and Flukenest + Defender's Crest
+			- AspidAspectHelper - Modifies damage of Aspid Aspect
 			- Flukehelper - Modifies damage of Flukenest
 			- GrimmchildHelper - Modifies damage and attack speed of Grimmchild
 			- HatchlingHelper - Modifies damage of Glowing Womb